The Termites: History of the band

 From the mid-1990s, through to 2000 the members of the band went their separate ways.
 The turn of the century saw a reappearance of the Termites for a few one-off shows, but not with the original line-up.
 Vocalist Kenny Mitchell's relocation to Boston, Massachusetts, US, for several years ensured that the original band could not rise again.
 Kenny went on to become one of Scotland's most respected tattoo artists.
-He now works at Forevermore Tattoo Parlour in Glasgow.

 In late 2005, original members Kenny Mitchell and Scott Ballantyne decided to bring the Termites back.
 Original drummer, Ewin Murray, also agreed and so the original three were back for the first time in 15 years.

 This time, Matt Black, bass player from Kenny's previous band, The Hateville Heroes, joined as upright bass player.
 The band started touring again.
 2006 also saw the re-release of the Overload album.

 During the summer of 2006, an additional member was recruited to bring a fiddle to two new tracks, "Somebody's Gonna Pay", and "Bubblegum".
-Jonny Fiddles lived three houses from Kenny Mitchell.
-Jonny has remained in the band, now appearing on many of the new tracks.
+Johnny Fiddles lived three houses from Kenny Mitchell.
+Johnny has remained in the band, now appearing on many of the new tracks.

 The Termites signed to German record label Crazy Love Records in 2007, with a new album released September 2008 entitled Kicked In The Teeth.

+On 22 January 2021, original bass player Gerry Doyle tragically died as a result of COVID.

+Three 'n' Eights guitarist Dougie Ritchie joined the band in 2025 as the double bass player, with the band now recording a third album entitled "Square Go", which is due to be released 2026.

+In September 2025, the band released two new singles - "Don't Touch", a found demo recording and a cover of the Pogues song "Boys from the County Hell", featuring The Borland Ceilidh Band.
+Both tracks were released by 13 Deluxe Records.